 Ethics is becoming an increasingly prominent issue for all researchers across the western world.
 This comprehensive and accessible guide introduces students to the field and encourages knowledge of research ethics in practice.

-- introduces students to ethical theory and philosophy;
+- Introduces students to ethical theory and philosophy

-- provides practical guidance on what ethical theory means for research practice;
+- Provides practical guidance on what ethical theory means for research practice

-- provides case studies to give real examples of ethics in research action.
+- Provides case studies to give real examples of ethics in research action

-The result is an informative, accessible and practical guide to research ethics for any student or researcher in the social sciences.
+An excellent introductory text in the field, Research Ethics for Social Scientists is an informative, accessible, and practical guide to research ethics for any student or researcher in the social sciences.